Osanna of Mantua: Life

 Osanna was a mystic who would fall into ecstasies whenever she spoke of God, and a visionary who saw images of Christ bearing his cross.
 She bore stigmata along with red marks, but there was no bleeding.
 She helped the poor and sick and served as spiritual director for many, spending much of her family's considerable fortune to help the unfortunate.
-She spoke out against decadence, and criticized the aristocracy for a lack of morality.
+She spoke out against decadence and criticized the aristocracy for a lack of morality.
 She was a friend of another member of her Order, Columba of Rieti, and is recorded to have sought counsel from another, the Stephana de Quinzanis.

 These phenomena brought Ossana to the attention of Mantua's ruling family.
-Most notably, she was sought by Francesco II Gonzaga and his wife, Isabella d'Este, as both a spiritual guide and a counselor on matters of state.
+Most notably, she was sought by Francesco II Gonzaga and his wife, Isabella d'Este, as both a spiritual guide and a counsellor on matters of state.
 She frequently foretold correctly events which later came to pass, and gained the reputation of a seer.
 When she died in Mantua on 18 June 1505, all the members of the nobility and clergy attended her funeral, as her body was taken in procession to the Church of St. Dominic, where it was enshrined.
-Later her remains were transferred to the Cathedral of St. Peter, where they are still venerated.
+Later, her remains were transferred to the Cathedral of St. Peter, where they are still venerated.